StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 ##### They all possess a full and equal share of the *substance* of deity {#all-members-of-the-trinity-are-coequal-coeternal-and-consubstantial-they-all-possess-a-full-and-equal-share-of-the-substance-of-deity}

-As seen from the attribution of goodness to all three members in the apostolic benediction of 2nd Corinthians, where grace (the policy of the goodness of God), love (the natural consequence [or emanation] of the goodness of God), and fellowship (the ultimate result of the goodness of God) are respectively attributed to the Son, the Father, and the Holy Spirit:
+As seen from the attribution of goodness to all three members in the apostolic benediction of 2 Corinthians, where grace (the policy of the goodness of God), love (the natural consequence---or "emanation"---of the goodness of God), and fellowship (the ultimate result of the goodness of God) are respectively attributed to the Son, the Father, and the Holy Spirit:

-{{% scripture-h p="2nd Corinthians 13:14" %}}
+{{% scripture-h p="2 Corinthians 13:14" %}}
-May the grace of the Lord Jesus Christ, and the love of (the [Father]) God, and the fellowship of the Holy Spirit be with you all.
+May the grace of the Lord Jesus Christ, and the love of God [the Father], and the fellowship of the Holy Spirit be with you all.
 {{% /scripture-h %}}

 {{% /toggleable-content %}}